How to Make a Cardboard Harp – String instrument

 - Acrylic paint and a fine tip pen (optional)

-Watch this video to see how to make a Cardboard String Instrument toy and also to see how it produces sound when pulled the string.
+This video shows how to make a Cardboard String Instrument toy.
+You can also see how it produces sound when pulling the string.

 Read on to see step-by-step instructions along with pictures.